Łazanki noodles

 Traditional flavors of lazanki

 Belarusian lazanki pasta was traditionally served with lard-fried onions on top and sour cream or ground poppy seeds and mashed berries.
 It was also prepared by baking with meats and cabbage.
-In Poland, popular variations of the pasta included lazanki with sauerkraut, smoked bacon, kielbasa, and mushrooms.
+In Poland, popular variations of the pasta included lazanki with sauerkraut, smoked bacon, kielbasa (polish sausage), and mushrooms.

 Due to the traditional cultivation of buckwheat in medieval times in these regions, lazanki were often prepared using buckwheat flour.
 Additional variations also encompassed wheat and rye.
 According to some sources, lazanki are closely related to pizzoccheri, a flat ribbon pasta from Lombardy, crafted with a blend of wheat and buckwheat flour.